idd-ly/idd-ly.github.io/README.md

-# Interface Design: Course Doc.
+# Interface Design: Course Doc by Lyndon A. / 101174334

 ### Session A: Sept 11, 2019
 ## Inspo -> Website/Design Inspirations with src(s)